cefolger/needsmoredojo/README.md

 - Check for unused imports: Marks unused imports with strikethrough
 - Check for mismatched imports: Check if naming between an import and its corresponding function parameter are consistent

+These inspections also appear in the 'Inspections' menu, under **JavaScript -> Needs More Dojo**

 #### Development

+You will need:
+- to have checked out the [IntelliJ Community Edition SDK](http://www.jetbrains.org/pages/viewpage.action?pageId=983225)
-You will need access to the JavaScript plugin for IntelliJ, or have WebStorm.
+- have access to the JavaScript plugin in plugins/JavaScript

-Running unit tests requires [Mockito](https://code.google.com/p/mockito/)
+- [Mockito](https://code.google.com/p/mockito/) for running unit tests

+Simply clone the repository from GitHub or fork it for your modifications.